 Our methodology involved interviewing more than 120 people.
-We performed these interviews at international conferences such as EuroDIG in Tallinn, Estonia and the ICANN policy meeting

-York, Ottawa, Boston/Cambridge, and Silicon Valley.
+We performed these interviews at international conferences such as EuroDIG in Tallinn, Estonia and the ICANN policy meeting in Johannesburg, South Africa.
+We also visited with experts in London, Washington, DC, New York, Ottawa, Boston/Cambridge, and Silicon Valley.
 We made a concerted effort in a limited amount of time, and with a limited budget, to meet with a broad cross-section of people from around the world.
 We focused on diversity in the backgrounds of the interviewees, with a good mix between business, government, civil society, technical experts and academia.
-We have been able to talk with numerous people from each of the regions of Africa, Latin America and Asia/Pacific, although interviews of North Americans and Europeans were more numerous.
+We have been able to talk with numerous people from each of the regions of Africa, Latin America and Asia/Pacific, although interviewes of North Americans and Europeans were more numerous.
 A list of the affiliations of our interviewees is appended to this report as Attachment 1.